Maine Coon Cat UK: Complete Guide to the Gentle Giant Loved by Families

 Overall, the Maine Coon’s temperament can be summed up in three words:

-gentle, playful, and loyal — a personality that fits beautifully into UK homes of every size.
+— a personality that fits beautifully into UK homes of every size.

 4. Grooming & Care